 This festival is famous for its impressive display of fireworks just off the edge of the water, set against the backdrop of the floating Itsukushima shrine, resulting in a breathtaking explosion of light in the sky that is reflected by water.

 The unique thing about Miyajima Island is that it is believed by the locals to be the place where God dwells since it is home to the Itsukushima Shrine – an attraction all on its own.

-Visit the Peace Memorial Museum
+Visit the Hiroshima Peace Memorial Museum

-It is described as an intense experience that is not meant for the faint-hearted but is recommended to those that yearn to understand what that atomic blast did to the Japanese people, especially those in Hiroshima.
+It is described as an intense experience that is not meant for the faint-hearted but is recommended to those that yearn to understand what that atomic bomb did to the Japanese people, especially those in Hiroshima.

-This castle is an excellent representation of traditional Japanese construction.
+Hiroshima Castle is an excellent representation of traditional Japanese construction.
 It was built in 1589 as a vital government centre for the Hiroshima region.

 The atomic blast destroyed the original castle in 1945, so the one that stands today is relatively newer but just as exquisite as the previous original one.

-The castle itself also houses traditional Japanese artefacts, artwork and other great works from ancient times that are going to wow you during the tour.
+Hiroshima Castle itself also houses traditional Japanese artefacts, artwork and other great works from ancient times that are going to wow you during the tour.

 Enjoy a stroll through the grounds with serenity that is unrivalled, enjoy learning about samurai culture from the museum, and watch the daily historical play enacted at the castle’s entrance.